DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 - Regression/reference model is fitted and a plot of the training history as well as QC plots are saved in the `./figures/Cell2Location` directory.
 Additionally, a csv-file `Cell2Loc_inf_anver.csv` with the estimated expression of every gene in every cell type is saved in `./cell2location.output`.
 - (Optional) Reference model is saved in `./cell2location.output`
 - Spatial mapping model is fitted.
 Training history and QC plots are saved in the `./figures/Cell2Location` directory.
 Plot of the spatial embedding coloured by `q05_cell_abundance_w_sf` is also saved in `./figures/Cell2Location`.
+- (Optional) A gene by spot matrix for each cell type is saved to a layer in the table of the `SpatialData` object
 - (Optional) Spatial mapping model is saved in `./cell2location.output`
-- `MuData` objects of the spatial slide and the reference are saved in `./cell2location.output`.
-The `MuData` object of the spatial slide contains the estimated cell type abundances.
+- The `SpatialData` object of the spatial slide and the `MuData` object of the reference are saved in `./cell2location.output`.
+The `SpatialData` object of the spatial slide contains the estimated cell type abundances.

 ### Tangram